 Cooking the Thanksgiving Day feast can be stressful for many reasons, especially when it comes to the turkey.
-Here are some tips to ensure proper thawing, preparation and storing:
+Perhaps you find yourself cooking for Thanksgiving for the first time this year?
+For all of our seasoned chefs and first time bird cookers out there, here are some tips to ensure proper thawing, preparation and storing: